How an olive oil hobbyist turned certified sommelier is parlaying a passion into a career in education and beyond.

 I want to illustrate that olive oil is not just for bread and salad.
 This is mostly the perception in Bulgaria.- Annie Petkova, My Pure Olive

-However, Petkova’s decision to change the trajectory of her career is not something that happened overnight.
+However, Petkova’s decision to change her career trajectory is not something that happened overnight.

 “This started about 12 years ago when I was working in Moscow,” she said.
 “I used to have an Italian boss and this is the moment when I started tasting olive oils, which were not supermarket olive oils.
 In a way, this changed my perception of olive oil and it created interest.”